microsoft/api-guidelines/azure/Guidelines.md

 :ballot_box_with_check: **YOU SHOULD** support server-side paging, even if your resource does not currently need paging.
 This avoids a breaking change when your service expands.

-### Design for Resiliancy
+### Design for Change Resiliancy
-As you build out your service and API, there are a number of decisions that can be made up front that add resiliency.
+As you build out your service and API, there are a number of decisions that can be made up front that add resiliency to client implementations.
 Addressing these as early as possible will help you iterate faster and avoid breaking changes.

 :ballot_box_with_check: **YOU SHOULD** use extensible enumerations.
 Extensible enumerations are modeled as strings - expanding an extensible enumeration is not a breaking change.